Emumägi

-Emumägi is the hill in Väike-Maarja Parish, Lääne-Viru County, Estonia.
+Emumägi is a hill in Väike-Maarja Parish, Lääne-Viru County, Estonia.
 The hill is the highest point in Northern Estonia.
 Its absolute height is 166.5 m and relative height is 80 m.

-On top of the hill, there is watch tower with height of 21.5 m.
+On top of the hill, there is a watchtower with a height of 21.5 m.

-For protection of the hill and its vicinity, there is formed Emumäe Landscape Conservation Area.
+The Emumäe Landscape Conservation Area was declared to protect the hill and its vicinity.